-Performative FL play constitutes a complex “imaginative transposition” (Fuchs 2014: 158) as a cognitive operation where one puts oneself into the shoes of another person and imagines how one would feel and act in place of the other in another socioculturally framed environment.
+The performative FL play constitutes a complex “imaginative transposition” (Fuchs 2014: 158) as a cognitive operation where one puts oneself into the shoes of another person and imagines how one would feel and act in place of the other in another socioculturally framed environment.
 This process seems reminiscent of cognitive Theory of Mind (Goldman 2006) but by contrast, during the processes of imaginative transposition one remains acutely aware of the difference between self and the other in a state of “split awareness” (Fuchs 2014: 161) at a performative level, as the learner moves back and forth, and in-between the linguistic and cultural spaces.
 Imaginative transpositioning in the FL classroom also extends to the learners’ bodies in their intentional performative efforts.
 Gallagher (2017) sees imagining as a complex activity, similar to playacting.
 He argues that it “involves a variety of different practices – some of them actively embodied, some of them involving the manipulation of bits of the environment, some of them sitting still and picturing something by manipulating concepts or thoughts or images (re-enacted perceptions) – which in any case may still involve affective and kinaesthetic aspects of embodiment” (Gallagher 2017: 195).
-Thus, imagining is not confined to the level of cognitive projecting, but it is closer to corporeal “pretending and simulating” (Gallagher 2017: 192) in terms of “dealing with affordances” (Gallagher 2017: 195).
+Thus, imagining is not confined to the level of cognitive projecting/projection?, but it is closer to corporeal “pretending and simulating” (Gallagher 2017: 192) in terms of “dealing with affordances” (Gallagher 2017: 195).
 These affordances in the performative FL classroom can be provided by authentic FL-related resources such as images, sounds, video or audio clips, plays, websites, narrations, etc., but also by the FL teaching and learning activities themselves.
-They relate to the corporeal and cognitive processes of collaboratively and imaginatively exploring the culturally situated Other in relation to the one’s own skills, abilities, and lived-body responses, whereby the bodies of peers in performative play can oscillate between embodying the role of a cultural Other and directly resonating with the bodies of collaborators in class as peers.
-Although conceptualizations of intercultural FL teaching and learning extend into psychological domains such as attitudes and empathy (e.g., Byram 1997; Barrett et al. 2014; Deardorff 2011) or emotions (e.g., Gkonou, Dewaele, & King 2020), the relevance of the body and of body memory is normally not considered for intercultural FL methodologies.
+They relate to the corporeal and cognitive processes of collaboratively and imaginatively exploring the culturally situated Other in relation to one’s own skills, abilities, and lived-body responses, whereby the bodies of peers in performative play can oscillate between embodying the role of a cultural Other and directly resonating with the bodies of collaborators in class as peers.
+Although conceptualizations of intercultural FL teaching and learning extend to psychological domains such as attitudes and empathy (e.g., Byram 1997; Barrett et al. 2014; Deardorff 2011) or emotions (e.g., Gkonou, Dewaele, & King 2020), the relevance of the body and of body memory is normally not considered for intercultural FL methodologies.

 Mindful bodies